dgsasha/qualia-gtk-theme/README.md

 ![Screenshot of the light theme](.github/images/light.png)

-Screenshots of desktop environments other than GNOME can be found [here](.github/SCREENSHOTS.md).
+More screenshots can be seen [here](.github/SCREENSHOTS.md).

-**This repo contains a GTK3 theme, a configuration for Libadwaita, a Firefox theme, and themes for the desktops listed above.**
+**This repo contains a GTK3 theme, a configuration for Libadwaita, a Firefox theme, a VS Code theme, and themes for the desktops listed above.**

 **The Yaru icon, cursor, sound, and GtkSourceView themes are also included.**